 You may be wondering, can such a light board handle all your fishing adventures?

 With a 36 inch width, this board is right up there with some of the widest.
 And a wider iSUP is going to give you added stability for stand up fishing.
 It can handle a load of up to 320 lbs.

 On the deck there are D-Rings with bungees on the front and aft of the deck.

 There are also 3 Scotty mounts.
 These mounts can receive accessory mounts for rod holders, fish finders, camera mounts and more.

-One if located forward and on the centerline of the deck.
-This location would be ideal for a go pro mount.
+One mount is located forward and on the centerline of the deck.
+This location would be ideal for a Go Pro.
 As you can see the Sportsman comes with features that differentiate it from standard cruising boards.

 - Front and rear bungee systems for storage of cargo

 - Large EVA traction pad covers the deck for comfort